TimothyByrd/ChaosHelper/README.md

 When manual mode is enabled, the console window will show a URL to open in your browser (the URL should already be copied to your clipboard).
 The page should open as a JSON document.
 Select the entire document and copy to your clipboard.
 At that point, the tool should continue.

-__`clientTxt`__ defines where to find the PoE client.txt log file, which the tool uses to track zone changes.
-The tool tries to auto-determine this, but if Path of Exile was installed to a custom folder, or if both the stand alone client and the Steam client are installed, this value may need to be set.
-(The tool will look for the client.txt for the stand alone client, first.)
-The Epic client is not yet supported, and `clientTxt` must be configured for it.

 __`processName`__ defines the process name for the running game.
-The tool tries to auto-determine this, looking for "PathOfExile_x64" for the stand alone client and "PathOfExile_x64Steam" for the Steam client.
+The tool tries to auto-determine this, looking for clients in this order:
-The Epic client is not yet supported, and `processName` must be configured for it.
+- "PathOfExile"
+- "PathOfExileSteam"
+- "PathOfExileEGS"
+- "PathOfExile_KG"

 The tool simply finds the first matching process.
-To run two copies of Path of Exile while using the tool, run one PoE using the stand alone client and one PoE using the Steam client, and configure `processName` (and `clientTxt`) for the copy you want the tool to go with.
+To run two copies of Path of Exile while using the tool on one copy, run them using two different clients, and configure `processName` for the process you want the tool to go track.

 __`areaEnteredPattern`__ ("] : You have entered ") is the text marker used when tailing client.txt to determine when a character change areas.
 Translate this if you use the PoE client in a language other than English.